“What’s the point of a book with no words?”

 You: “Yes.
 He’s peering at a small sea creature through a magnifying glass.
 Does it look like a crustacean?”

-In the absence of words, you and your child will be compelled to ask questions, make inferences and predict what will happen next.
+In the absence of words, you and your child will be compelled to ask questions.
+You’ll make inferences.
+You’ll predict what will happen next.
 Reading the characters’ facial expressions and body language are also essential for gaining meaning.
 They’re important social skills, too.

 But that’s not all.
 Wordless picture books can get your child excited about writing.